kentcdodds/cross-env/README.md

 second one uses the `shell` option from Node's `spawn`.

-The main use case for `cross-env-shell` is when your need an environment vartiable to be set across an entire inline shell script, rather than just one command.
+The main use case for `cross-env-shell` is when your need an environment variable to be set across an entire inline shell script, rather than just one command.

 For example, if you want to have the environment variable apply to several